mzazon/awesome-cloud-projects/gcp/compliance-reporting-audit-logs-vertex-ai-document-extraction/compliance-reporting-audit-logs-vertex-ai-document-extraction.md

 1. **Configure Cloud Audit Logs for Comprehensive Compliance Tracking**:

    Cloud Audit Logs provide immutable records of administrative activities and data access across your Google Cloud environment, forming the foundation for compliance reporting.
-Proper configuration ensures comprehensive visibility into "who did what, where, and when" within your cloud resources, supporting SOC 2 control requirements and regulatory audit trails.
+These logs capture "who did what, where, and when" within your cloud resources, supporting SOC 2 control requirements and regulatory audit trails with cryptographic integrity that meets enterprise security standards.

    ```bash
    # Create audit log sink for compliance monitoring